-This was our first waterfall visit in Scotland and it was as magical as the name eludes to.
-The short trail is tucked away outside the city – making it the perfect, lesser-known spot for a stroll.
+Fairy Glen Falls was the first waterfall we visited in Scotland and it was as magical as the name eludes to.
+The short trail is tucked away outside the city of Rosemarkie on the road to Cromarty – making it the perfect, lesser-known spot for a stroll.
 And it is just SO LUSH!
-It gave us that Pacific Northwest vibe we love so much as we wandered along the fern and moss-filled path.
+This area gave us that Pacific Northwest vibe we love so much as we wandered along the fern and moss-filled path.

-Then there are the two waterfalls.
+Then there are the two waterfalls at Fairy Glen Falls.
 The first one has multiple drops, but the second is much more scenic.
 For some reason, people have put pennies into the fallen tree branches, and it gives a really artsy feel to an already naturally beautiful place.

-We didn’t have time to explore longer on our trip, but the trail does go on past the falls, which we’d love to wander along further one day.
+We didn’t have time to explore longer on our trip, but the trail does go on past the Fairy Glen Falls, which we’d love to wander along further one day.